icelu/icelu.github.io/_pages/group.md

 {% include base_path %}

 ## Mission statement
-Transforming data into discovery through innovative computation to unlock biological insights for human health
+We aim to transform data into discovery through innovative computation to unlock biological insights for human health.

 ## Lab culture
 Dedicate, Innovate, Collaborate

+We strive for excellence by combining dedication with innovation, while nurturing a culture of respect and collegiality.

 <!-- ## Lab guide -->